-Now we’re well settled in 2022 and kids are back in school, we know it can be hard after almost a year of home-schooling to engage students.
+Now we’re well settled and the kids are back in school, we know it can be hard after almost a year of home-schooling to engage students.
 With modern technology, there is more competition for your student’s attention than ever before.

 Luckily, there are plenty of apps and virtual tools that can keep your pupils interested for longer periods of time.
 We look at some digital classroom tools that can help you craft inspiring and exceptionally educational lessons.

 More Classroom Management Tips with AhaSlides

 Google Classroom incorporates cloud-based management for teachers by organising multiple classes in one central location and working simultaneously with other teachers and students.
 Google Classroom allows teachers and students to work on any device for flexible learning, including online quizzes, task lists, and work schedules.

 While Google Classroom is mainly free, there are some payment plans to subscribe to in order to gain full access to all features.
 They can be found on the Google Classroom Features page.